Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 More Vegas Itineraries

 Trying to plan what to do with 1 Day in Las Vegas is no easy feat – the choices are endless!
-We think the best way to plan a Las Vegas One-Day Itinerary would be to follow our advice on things to see in Vegas on Day 1 of our above outlined Las Vegas 3-Day Trip Planner.
+We think the best way to plan a Las Vegas One-Day Itinerary would be to follow our above advice on things to see in Vegas on Day 1.

-If you arrive early enough in the day, start off with a buffet dining experience (or book The Strip Food Tour!).
-On a One-Day in Las Vegas Itinerary, you could also possibly carve out a little time to spend poolside or in a spa.
-And, if possible, maybe check out at least one club after your evening show.
+If you arrive early enough, start off with a buffet dining experience (or book The Strip Food Tour).
+On a One-Day in Las Vegas Itinerary, you could possibly carve out a little time to spend poolside or in a spa.

 Las Vegas Itinerary 2 Days

-Many visitors are limited to just 2 days on a Las Vegas Weekend Trip – but with at least 2 days in Las Vegas, visitors can see and do a lot!
+Many visitors are limited to just 2 days on a Las Vegas Weekend Trip – but can still see and do a lot!
 Using our tips above in what to do in Las Vegas in three days, create a 2-Day Las Vegas Itinerary that best suits your interests.
-For example, if you are taking a trip to the city to party, plan a Las Vegas 2 Days Itinerary using Days 1 and 2 of our 3-Day Vegas Vacation outline.
+For example, if you are taking a party trip, plan a Las Vegas 2 Days Itinerary using Days 1 and 2 of our outlined 3-Day Vegas Vacation.

 On the other hand, if you are most interested in varied experiences, highlights and attractions during your weekend to Vegas, then the best 2-Day Itinerary Las Vegas for you might be to follow Days 1 and 3 instead.